 What is the Risk Management Framework (RMF)?

-The Risk Management Framework is a template and guideline used by companies to identify, eliminate and minimize risks.
-It was originally developed by the National Institute of Standards and Technology to help protect the information systems of the United States government.
+The Risk Management Framework (RMF) is a template and guideline organizations use to identify, eliminate and minimize risks.
+It was originally developed by the National Institute of Standards and Technology (NIST) to help protect the U.S. government's information systems.

-The RMF was initially designed for use by federal agencies but can be easily adopted by organizations operating in the private sector.
-Businesses cannot exist without exposing themselves to risks such as IT problems, litigation and loss of capital.
+The RMF was initially designed for use by federal agencies but can be easily adopted by any type of organization operating in the private sector.
+Businesses cannot exist without exposing themselves to risks, such as IT problems, litigation and capital loss.
 While it is impossible to eliminate all risks involved in running a business, they can be minimized.

-There are five components that make up the RMF: identification; measurement and assessment; mitigation; reporting and monitoring; and governance.
+The RMF has five components: identification; measurement and assessment; mitigation; reporting and monitoring; and governance.

 1. Identification